The Third Day of Winter ~ A Short Story by Allen Kopp

 Already she was missing her friend Marlene at work, even though she had just left her a short time earlier.
 She wanted to call her and tell her about walking home in the snow and about the mistletoe.
 She knew that Marlene would enjoy hearing those things and would laugh at them in her usual way.

-She went to the phone, not to call Marlene—she would be busy with family, now—but to call somebody else.
+She went to the phone, not to call Marlene—she would be busy now with family—but to call somebody else.

 “Hello?” she said when she heard her mother’s voice, sounding very faint and far away.